 4” PVC Pipe has increased by 315% since the outbreak of COVID in March 2020.

-PVC cost increases primarily effect the cost of groundwork drainage and plumbing, but spill over into any other vinyl product.
+PVC cost increases primarily affect the cost of groundwork drainage and plumbing, but spill over into any other vinyl product.
 Soffits are an example of a vinyl product used in many homes.
-With an increase in the cost of soffits, the overall cost for the exterior of you home will increase.
+With an increase in the cost of soffits, the overall cost of the exterior of your home will increase.

 LUMBER PRICES